Robert Bolgar: Academic career

-From 1954 to 1956, Bolgar was a research fellow in education at the University of Durham, based in Newcastle upon Tyne.
+From 1954 to 1956, Bolgar was a research fellow in education at Durham University.
 He then returned to King's as a fellow and college lecturer in Modern Languages, in 1958 becoming the college's Director of Studies and Supervisor in French.
 He was also appointed as a governor of Impington Village College and the Bottisham Village College.

-At the time of the Hungarian Revolution of 1956, King's and Trinity agreed to take in twenty-five Hungarian student refugees, and Robert Rattenbury, the Registrary of the University, gave Bolgar the task of escorting them from London and helping them to settle in.
+At the time of the Hungarian Revolution of 1956, King's and Trinity agreed to take in twenty-five Hungarian student refugees, and Robert Rattenbury, the Registrary of the university, gave Bolgar the task of escorting them from London and helping them to settle in.
 Bolgar invited them to his own house, where they met his mother and were astonished at the survival of a refined form of Hungarian society dating from the early years of the 20th century.

 Bolgar gained a greater international reputation by his contributions to the Cambridge Bibliography of English Literature, and by editing the proceedings of three international conferences on "Classical Influences on European Culture" which he organized with Patrick Wilkinson.
 The first, in 1969, covered the period from 500 to 1500; the second, in 1974, that from 1500 to 1700; the third, in 1977, that from 1650 to 1870.